 - The focus on the pitch training is to support participants to develop strategies and pathways for non-traditional access to audience and finance for projects that have potential for an impact campaign.
 Individuals or teams of two can participate in the pitch lab.

-- One team will be selected for pitching opportunities at the 2021 AIDC, including two complimentary all-access passes.
+- One team will be selected for pitching opportunities at the 2022 AIDC conference, including two complimentary all-access passes.

 - There is no cost for the Pitch Lab, but all selected participants are required to attend all coaching sessions and commit to the pitch event.